Intellectual Property for Startups: Everything You Need to Know

 Startups have to defy the odds to succeed.
 Competition is always there for new companies, and startups can't afford to make costly mistakes.
 One way you can help safeguard your new company and stay on the path toward success is by properly protecting your IP from the beginning.
 Not only will you insulate your startup from legal problems later, but you'll also better position yourself for investors, partners, suppliers, and other stakeholders.

 If you need help with the intellectual property of your startup, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-UpCounsel lawyers come from law schools such as Harvard and Yale and average 14 years of experience, working for companies such as Google, Stripe, and Twilio.
+UpCounsel lawyers come from law schools such as Harvard and Yale and average 14 years of experience, working for companies such as Google, Menlo Ventures, and Airbnb.